 The preferred method to enter or update your W-4 is by entering your information in Employee Self Service.
 Once the information is entered in the self service site, it is automatically loaded into the payroll system.
+If you are a nonresident alien, please refer to the IRS Rules for Federal Withholding for Nonresident Alien Employees.

 The State of Iowa has a reciprocal agreement with the State of Illinois.
 If you are a resident of Illinois and working in Iowa, you may choose to have Illinois withholding.
 You can complete the Iowa W-4 and Illinois W-4 (the non-resident form is built into these forms) directly on Employee Self Service, except when you are claiming EXEMPT or claiming a large number of allowances.
 In those cases, you must complete a paper form.
 Find links to printable paper forms below and on Self Service.